aliyun/terraform-provider-alicloud/website/docs/r/dcdn_domain.html.markdown

 subcategory: "DCDN"
 layout: "alicloud"
 page_title: "Alicloud: alicloud_dcdn_domain"
-sidebar_current: "docs-alicloud-dcdn-domain"
 description: |-
-  Provides an Alicloud DCDN Domain resource.
+  Provides a Alicloud DCDN Domain resource.
 ---

 # alicloud_dcdn_domain

+Provides a DCDN Domain resource.

+Full station accelerated domain name.

-You can use DCDN to improve the overall performance of your website and accelerate content delivery to improve user experience.
-For information about Alicloud DCDN Domain and how to use it, see [What is Resource Alicloud DCDN Domain](https://www.alibabacloud.com/help/en/doc-detail/130628.htm).
+For information about DCDN Domain and how to use it, see [What is Domain](https://www.alibabacloud.com/help/en/doc-detail/130628.htm).

 -> **NOTE:** Available since v1.94.0.

--> **NOTE:** You must activate the Dynamic Route for CDN (DCDN) service before you create an accelerated domain.

--> **NOTE:** Make sure that you have obtained an Internet content provider (ICP) filling for the accelerated domain.

--> **NOTE:** If the origin content is not saved on Alibaba Cloud, the content must be reviewed by Alibaba Cloud.
-The review will be completed by the next working day after you submit the application.
+-> **NOTE:** Field `force_set`, `security_token` has been removed from provider version 1.227.1.

 ## Example Usage